Joncwmusic/Data-Blog-Site/01_How_to_import_data.md

 ```

 ### Google Cloud
 You could use any cloud service to get data but the one I'm personally most familiar with is google's cloud services and particularly bigquery.
-This is virtually the same as querying from a database with the key difference being that the database is hosted on a cloud server instead of locally.
+This is virtually the same as querying from a onsite database with the key difference being that the database is hosted in the maze of server space that google has set up all over the world.
+Python just happens to be nice enough to have a community full of socially deprived contributors that there's already google cloud libraries for accessing any of your cloud infrastructure as long as you give your script/repository the right permissions to access those resources.
+That can be really complicated especially if you're trying to convince the Cloud Admin you have to get access to your entire impressions table to run a python script that you vibe coded to delete everything in a panic (This actually happened).

 ```python
 #Python Code